traversable/schema/.changeset/rotten-lizards-kiss.md

 Phew.
 That was bigger than I expected.
 The size in kilobytes was similar -- Zod's schema was well over 1000% larger than the target (40kb _minified_).

-Let's see how the `traversable` library did.
+Let's see how the `traversable` library compares.
 Here's the type of the [`traversable` schema](https://github.com/traversable/schema/blob/7f25fe276d1d8ca5769035087ac283137b60cec6/packages/schema-to-string/test/zod-side-by-side.test.ts#L1226-L1670), if you're curious.